Federal Direct Graduate PLUS Loans

 The terms and conditions for PLUS Loans for graduate and professional students include the following:

 - a determination that you (the applicant) do not have an adverse credit history; and

 - a fixed interest rate of 6.31% for the 2016-17 academic year.

 You (the student applicant) are also required to complete the Free Application for Federal Student Aid (FAFSA).
 In addition, before you can receive a Federal PLUS Loan, your school must have determined your maximum eligibility for Direct Student Loans.

 Amount to Borrow

 The maximum PLUS Loan amount you can borrow is your cost of attendance (determined by the school) minus any other financial assistance you will receive.

 For the most current information, please go to https://studentaid.ed.gov/types/loans/interest-rates.

-The repayment period for a Direct PLUS Loan begins when the loan is fully disbursed, and the first payment is due 60 days after the final disbursement.
-However, you may defer repayment while you are enrolled at least half-time.
-If your Direct PLUS Loan was first disbursed on or after July 1, 2008, you may also defer repayment for an additional six months after you cease to be enrolled at least half-time.
+The repayment period for a Federal Direct Grad PLUS Loan begins when the loan is fully disbursed, and the first payment is due 60 days after the final disbursement.
+However, you may defer repayment while you are enrolled at least half-time, and an additional six months after you cease to be enrolled at least half-time.

 There are several repayment plans that are designed to meet the different needs of individual borrowers.
 Generally, you'll have 10 to 25 years to repay your loan, depending on the repayment plan that you choose.